-4 Contributors
+1 Contributors

-An expert working committee (the technical drafting group), chaired by Professor Lynne Bilston, was formed in June 2018 to guide, advise and author the development of this updated edition of the Best Practice Guidelines for the Safe Restraint of Children Travelling in Motor Vehicles.
-The technical drafting group and organisations responsible for developing the guidelines were also supported by a steering committee which included representatives supporting consumers and end users of the guidelines.
+These guidelines were jointly developed under the auspices of Kidsafe Australia and Neuroscience Research Australia.
+An expert working committee (the Technical Working Group), chaired by Professor Lynne Bilston was formed in October 2018 to guide, advise and author an updated edition of the Best Practice Guidelines on the Safe Restraint of Children Travelling in Motor Vehicles, first developed in 2013.